Pavan-1997/Packer_Nginx/README.md

 - Builders: You can specify multiple builders depending on the target platforms (EC2, VMware, Google Cloud, Docker …).

 - Provisioners: You can pass a shell script or use configuration management tools like Ansible, Chef, Puppet or Salt to provision the AMI and install all required packages and software

+- Post-Processor: This is not a mandatory block.
+In this block, we can specify what to do after creating the Image.
+For example, you can execute a local shell script to create a file with all the image details.
 ```